Home ยป Korean Soup and Stew ยป How to Make Korean Style Dashi Stock

 How to Make Korean Dashi Stock

-1. Gently wipe dried kelp with a damp kitchen towel or kitchen paper to remove any debris or dust.
-(You can skip this step if you’re short on time.
-Also, it is important to remember that the white powdery substance on dried kelp is mannitol – a type of sugar alcohol, which contributes to the sweetness and umami taste.
-So don’t scrub too hard!)
+1. Gently wipe the dried kelp with a damp kitchen towel or paper to remove any dust or debris.
+If you’re short on time, you can skip this step.
+However, keep in mind that the white powdery coating on dried kelp is mannitol—a natural sugar alcohol that enhances its sweetness and umami flavor.
+So, be careful not to scrub too hard and remove this beneficial layer!

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com

-2. Soak the dried kelp in the water (6 cups) in a sauce pan for 1 hour.
-(You can do this overnight if you can afford the time for an even deeper flavor.
-Alternatively, if you’re short on time, skip this step.)
+2. Soak the dried kelp in 6 cups of water in a saucepan for 1 hour.
+(For an even deeper flavor, you can soak it overnight if time allows.
+Alternatively, if you’re short on time, you can skip this step.)

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com

-3. Remove the head and the black innards of the anchovy.
-Put the cleaned anchovy into a spice ball / large tea ball strainer.
-(If you don’t have this strainer, skip this, but it makes the cleaning process a lot neater.)
+3. Remove the heads and black innards from the anchovies.
+Place the cleaned anchovies into a spice ball or large tea strainer.
+(Using a strainer isn’t essential, but it helps make the cooking and cleanup process much tidier.)

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com